cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 operator relies on the *image tag* to detect the Postgres major version contained in the image.

-The image tag must start with a valid PostgreSQL major version number (e.g.
-14.5 or 15) optionally followed by a dot and the patch level.
+The image tag must start with a valid PostgreSQL major version number (for example, 14.5 or 15) optionally followed by a dot and the patch level.

-This can be followed by any character combination that is valid and accepted in a Docker tag, preceded by a dot, an underscore, or a minus sign.
+The version number can be followed by a dot, an underscore, or a minus sign and any character combination that's valid and accepted in a Docker tag.

 Examples of accepted image tags: